-- A. To preserve and protect the public safety, comfort and welfare of users of streets and sidewalks in the City of Huntington by regulating signs of all types. - B. To enhance community appearance, reduce visual clutter and blight, promote recreational value of public travel and the economic development of the City of Huntington. - C. To limit the size, number and location of signs which may obstruct the vision of motorists, create distractions and increase traffic accidents. - D. To acknowledge the appropriate display of signs as necessary to public service and to the conduct of competitive commerce.
+- A. To preserve and protect the public safety, comfort and welfare of users of streets and sidewalks in the City of Huntington by regulating signs of all types. - B. To enhance community appearance, reduce visual clutter and blight, protect property values, promote recreational value of public travel and the economic development of the City of Huntington. - C. To limit the size, number and location of signs which may obstruct the vision of motorists, create distractions and increase traffic accidents. - D. To acknowledge the appropriate display of signs as necessary to public service and to the conduct of competitive commerce. - E. To establish size and design standards. - F. To maintain signs in a safe manner.